FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

    - **IPSec async mode tests**: Added VPP performance tests for async crypto engine.

-   - **AMD 2n-zn2 testbed**: New physical testbed type installed in FD.io CSIT, VPP performance data will be added in upcoming weeks.
+   - **AMD 2n-zn2 testbed**: New physical testbed type installed in FD.io CSIT, with VPP and DPDK performance data added to CSIT trending and this report.

 #.
 TEST FRAMEWORK